Nazmiye Muratli13 June 1979 Konya, Turkey

 This record did not stand for long, though, as Muratli finally became a Paralympic champion at London 2012 with another record breaking lift of 106kg.

 Since London, Muratli also secured gold at the 2014 Worlds in Dubai, UAE, and at the European Open in Eger, Hungary.

 The Turkish lifter burst onto the international scene at the 2005 European Championships, when she captured bronze for her country.

 This was a fantastic achievement for Muratli, considering that she had only taken up the sport three months prior.

-She first got involved with powerlifting through a friend, who had insisted the she went and trained with her.
-However, a short while after Muratli decided to give up the sport due to its extreme intensity.
+She first got involved with powerlifting through a friend, who had insisted that she went and trained with her.
+However, shortly after Muratli decided to give up the sport due to its extreme intensity.

 Be that as it may, this sabbatical did not last very long as her parents convinced Muratli to get involved with powerlifting once again, which she did to great success.